 Mute a track in the Audio Track Mixer

 Muting doesn’t affect pre-fader items such as effects and sends.
 Also, the state of the Mute Track button is subject to the automation settings in effect.
-If you want to silence track output completely, click the track’s Speaker icon in a Timeline panel.
+If you want to silence track output completely, click the track’s Speaker icon in the Timeline panel.

 Mix tracks in the Audio Track Mixer

 You can set volume levels of two or more audio tracks, relative to one another, using the Audio Track Mixer.
 For example, you can raise the volume of a narrator’s voice on one audio track while simultaneously decreasing the volume of the background music on another track.
 Also, you can raise or lower the overall volume level of the complete mix, which contains the audio from all tracks selected.
 The Audio Track Mixer lets you make these adjustments in real time while you listen to playback from desired tracks.
-By default, the Audio Track Mixer volume adjustments made for each audio track are saved in Track Volume keyframes visible on that track in a Timeline panel.
-Volume adjustments made for the whole mix are saved in Track Volume keyframes visible in the Master audio track in a Timeline panel.
+By default, the Audio Track Mixer volume adjustments made for each audio track are saved in Track Volume keyframes visible on that track in the Timeline panel.
+Volume adjustments made for the whole mix are saved in Track Volume keyframes visible in the Master audio track in the Timeline panel.